 - Precise control over the drying and curing process.

-- Elimination of hydrocarbon emissions from fuel combustion.
+- Potential elimination of hydrocarbon emissions from fuel combustion.

 - Use of less space than with conventional drying equipment.